ericleasemorgan/reader-workshop/README.md

 The results of downloading and uncompressing the Distant Reader study carrel is a directory/folder containing a standard set of files and subdirectories.
 Each of these files and subdirectories are listed & described below:

-   * **A1426341535** – This, or a very similarly named file, is an administrative file, a unique identifier created by the system (Airivata, https://airavata.apache.org) which managed the creation of the study carrel.
+   * **A1426341535** – This, or a very similarly named file, is an administrative file, a unique identifier created by the system [Airivata](https://airavata.apache.org] which managed the creation of the study carrel.
 In the future, this file may not be included.
 On the other hand, since the file’s name is a unique identifier, then it could be exploited by a developer.
    * [adr](./library/homer/adr) – This subdirectory contains a set of tab-delimited files.
 Each file contains a set of email addresses extracted from the documents in your corpus.
 While the files’ names end in .adr, they are plain text files that can be imported into for favorite spreadsheet, database, or analysis application.
 The files have two columns: 1) id, and 2) address.
 The definitions of these columns and possible uses of these files are described elsewhere, but in short, these files can humorously answer the question “Who are you gonna call?”
    * [bib](./library/homer/bib) – This subdirectory contains a set of tab-delimited files.
 Each file contains a set of rudimentary bibliographic information from a given document in your corpus.
 While the files’ names end in .bib, they are plain text files that can be imported into for favorite spreadsheet, database, or analysis application.
 The files have thirteen columns: 1) id, 2) author, 3) title, 4) date, 5) page 6), extension, 7) mime, 8) words, 9) sentences, 10) flesch, 11) summary, 12) cache, and 13) txt.
 The definitions of these columns and possible uses of these files are described elsewhere, but in short, these files help answer the question “What items are in my corpus, and how can they be described?”
    * [cache](./library/homer/cache) – This subdirectory contains original copies of the files you intended for analysis.
 It is populated by harvesting content from URLs or were supplied in the zip file you uploaded to the Reader.
 Each file is named with a unique and somewhat meaningful name and an extension.
 These files are intended for reading on your computer, or better yet, printed and then read in the more traditional manner.